 - No, any charity can be chosen by a customer to receive the donation.
 For many charities, the first time they learn about our service will be when they are chosen to receive a donation.

 - Many people use our site for the local service value, but may not have a charity in mind for the donation.
-By listing on our site, your charity and message are visible to potential donors, and you may be chosen to receive the customers donation as a result.
+By listing on our site, your charity and message are visible to potential donors, and you may be chosen to receive the customer’s donation as a result.

 How does a charity work with Yapacopia?

 - A charity can ask to be listed on our site.
 If you are a registered 501 (c) 3, you will not be refused listing.
 There is no cost for this listing.
-A charity can also use the tools Yapacopia makes available to inform their supporters about a better way to find and buy insurance, and support their charity at no additional cost You will be provided a branded landing page for you to use to inform your constituents of our relationship, and the goal of using the financial service purchases they make every year to create substantial donations to their favorite charity at no added cost to them.
-In brief, these pages describe the benefits of locally sourcing their financial service purchases, working with professionals that live in their communities, and supporting their charity thru those purchases at no added cost.
+A charity can also use the tools Yapacopia makes available to inform their supporters about a better way to find and buy insurance, and support their charity at no additional cost.
+You will be provided a branded landing page for you to use to inform your constituents of our relationship, and the goal of using the financial service purchases they make every year to create substantial donations to their favorite charity at no added cost to them.
+In brief, these pages describe the benefits of locally sourcing their financial service purchases, working with professionals that live in their communities, and supporting their charity through those purchases at no added cost.

 Are charities expected to share supporter information?